It's not perfect, but I'm working on it.

 I am always looking for ways to improve so if you know of any interesting planet and people friendly initiatives then please do let me know.

-And remember...be kind and love the planet.
+And remember...be kind and love the planet and it will love you back.